alexjwang/Cardrop/request_tutorial.md

     .then(function(_access) {
       // in a production app you'll want to store this in some kind of persistent storage access = _access;

+      // once you have the access token, redirect to the /vehicle endpoint which we will
+      // implement in the next steps
+      return res.redirect('/vehicle');
     })
 });
 ```